Network Decay: Unique Situations

-- Latin America got it worse.
-It totally abandoned the classic shows format and became an equivalent of India's POGO, now showing programs aimed at teenage girls, including CN Real shows and many MTV shows like Parental Control and Date My Mom.
+- Latin America had it worse during the late 2000s/early 2010s.
+In 2006, the classic shows format was changed to a equivalent of India's POGO, first aimed at a family audience, but in 2008 changed showing only programs aimed at teenage girls, including CN Real shows and many MTV shows like Parental Control and Date My Mom.
 Later, they created Tooncast, which fulfilled Boomerang's original purpose.
-Then, on April 1st 2014, Boomerang L.A. suddenly rearranged their programming grill to get animation and classic shows back (in a move seemingly induced to homogenize the international feeds) and moved all their live action shows to the late night-early morning slot, to the happiness of almost everybody but the teens who followed Pretty Little Liars.
+Then, on April 1, 2014, Boomerang L.A. suddenly rearranged their programming grill to get animation and classic shows back (in a move seemingly induced to homogenize the international feeds) and moved all their live action shows to the late night-early morning slot, to the happiness of almost everybody but the teens who followed Pretty Little Liars.